 Install and update protection software

 There are all sorts of malicious programs lying in wait for unsuspecting users.
 That’s why the Federal Bureau of Investigation emphasized the importance of installing anti-virus software, spyware protection and a firewall.
-Antivirus software looks to remove harmful programs that have embedded themselves into your computer, corrupting data and otherwise compromising the performance of your computer.
+Antivirus software removes harmful programs that corrupt data and otherwise compromise the performance of your computer.

 Scrutinize email attachments carefully

-Often it is in the most familiar places online, such as an email inbox, where you run the greatest risks of being infected by malware or spyware.
-According to TechRepublic, users commonly ignore warnings regarding opening attachments sent in emails.
-As a result, inboxes are regularly targeted by programmers of malicious software as opportunities to infect a user’s home computer.
-You must be incredibly cautious when clicking on links or attachments in emails since selecting the wrong file can lead to a systematic computer failure in just a few minutes.
+As a result, you must be incredibly cautious when clicking on links or attachments in emails.
+Selecting the wrong file can lead to a systematic computer failure in just a few minutes.
 Often, discerning fake links from real ones is extremely difficult.

-You also have to keep a close eye on attachments sent by friends and family.
-Even if the source of the email is trustworthy, it’s difficult to ascertain if your acquaintance has an infectious virus on their computer.
-Unless you plan on investing in a robust email scanning software solution, it’s best to maintain a strict policy against opening attachments and links received in emails.
-Failure to do so could expose your computer to a long list of potential threats despite the existence of updated malware and spyware software.
-If you need to share files with friends or coworkers, use the cloud.
+Also, keep a close eye on attachments sent by friends and family.
+Even if the source of the email is trustworthy, it’s difficult to know if the sender has an infectious virus on their computer.
+Opening attachments could expose your computer to a long list of potential threats despite the existence of updated malware and spyware software.

 Secure the rest of your network